farre/rrcfg-tools/README.md

 ## Extension Short-Cuts

-This extension provides the following VS Code short-cuts:
+This extension provides the following default VS Code short-cuts:

 - `Ctrl-F5`: reverse-next
 - `Ctrl-F10`: reverse-continue
+- `Ctrl-F1`: set watchpoint

+Like any VS Code command, these can be set to arbitrary keyboard inputs. `reverse-finish` and `reverse-step` is left to be configured by the user.

 ## Configuring a project using the extension and start a debug session